 Environmental policy standards are only as strong as the governance arrangements which underpin them

 The report as a ‘patchwork quilt’ of different types of legislation, adopted at different periods of time under varying legal basis.
 It argues that ‘the EU’s environmental acquis is more than a corpus of law: it is also a complex but effective trans-national system of governance and enforcement.’

 At the heart of this system you will find the European Commission (notably regarding monitoring implementation) and the European Court of Justice (concerning infraction proceedings for example).
 How will such a system be replaced in the future?

-- Future UK influence on EU environmental policy will mostly occur through informal channels, via civil society and industry.
+Future UK influence on EU environmental policy will mostly occur through informal channels

 The report explores future UK influence and finds that, with the UK leaving the EU, the UK government will lose tremendous influence — a seat at the table, voting rights etc. — when it comes to decide new legislation.
 This matters as, for trade purposes, the UK may need to closely follow EU policy developments in key fields such as chemicals, pesticides etc. This dependence on back channels and non-state actor appears at odd with aims to ‘take back control’ of UK laws.